clickCA/Cu-get-Ref-backend/REST/README.md

 This application uses environment variables to handle configurations.
 To set these up:

 1. Create a .env file in the root directory of the application.
-2. Add your MongoDB connection string as follows:
+2. Add your MySQL connection string as follows:

 ```bash
 DB_HOST="localhost"